Our Lips are Sealed

 “If she was, she didn’t mention it to Cameron,” the Elder replied.

 “I need for you to ask your pup to find out,” the fae replied.
 “He needs to collect every detail.
-It is extremely important.
+It is imperative.
 If I’ve somehow made a mistake, and there is a flaw in the necklace, I will need to take action immediately.”

 “Her kidnapping was not random,” Alesdair reminded.
 “But because I don’t know who was behind it, I don’t know if the friends you speak of are capable enough of acting as a deterrent against any future attempts.”